Shahbazmirza1/search-engine/README.md

 # search-engine
-Naive Search engine on wikimedia using Map-Reduce
+Naive Search engine on wikimedia dataset using Map-Reduce